undless/gatling.io-doc/content/reference/integrations/ci-cd/gitlab-ci/includes/use-case-separate-build-run-1.sbt.md

 variables:
   SIMULATION_ID: '00000000-0000-0000-0000-000000000000'

-# Build, package, and upload your Gatling project
+# Build and deploy your Gatling project
 build-gatling-simulation:
   stage: build
   # sbt 1.8.2 and JDK 17.0.5; sbtscala/scala-sbt does not provide 'latest' tags